Eliminating the LIGO bounds on primordial black hole dark matter: Decoupling Conditions

+First, we should review the PBH decoupling condition that the \textit{usual} binary abundance calculations arrive at.
+This condition amounts to requiring that the inward force towards the black hole exceeds the outward pull of cosmological expansion.
+Mathematically this can be derived from the radial geodesic equation for a test particle in the FLRW universe augmented by the Newtonian force due to a central black hole:

+Where in the usual calculation, $m$ is the ADM mass of the black hole.
+By demanding that the attractive Newtonian force dominates over cosmological drag, one can straightforwardly show the standard decoupling condition is equivalent to the requirement that the local mass density around the black hole exceeds the energy density of the cosmic fluid.
+Despite being written in the context of an expanding universe, this static decoupling condition is a Newtonian calculation.

-Next, let us inspect the radial geodesic motion of a test mass in the spacetime of Eq.(\ref{Thakurta}).
-In the relevant approximation $Gma \ll R \ll 1/H$ the geodesic equation takes the following form (see also Ref.~\cite{Perez:2019cxw}):
+Now, let us inspect the radial geodesic motion of a test mass for the Thakurta metric instead.
+In the relevant approximation $Gma \ll R \ll 1/H$ the geodesic equation is subtly different (see also ref.~\cite{Perez:2019cxw}):

-The first term on the right hand side of this equation is the standard attractive Newtonian force exerted by the cosmological black hole of ``active'' mass $ma=m/(1+z)$.
-The second term in Eq.(\ref{geo}) is entirely due to the cosmological expansion and has a simple heuristic interpretation: it is a cosmological drag force (per unit mass) acting on a test particle with no peculiar motion.
-Ensuring that the Newtonian force dominates over the cosmological force, we obtain our first ``static'' decoupling condition:
+The first term on the right hand side of this equation is the standard attractive Newtonian force exerted by the cosmological black hole of active mass $ma=m/(1+z)$.
+The second term in eq.(\ref{geo}) is entirely due to the cosmological expansion and has a simple heuristic interpretation: it is the cosmological drag force (per unit mass) acting on a test particle with no peculiar motion.
+Ensuring that the Newtonian force dominates over the cosmological force, the ``static'' decoupling condition requires,

 where, $V=(4\pi/3)R^3$ and $\Omega_{m,r,\Lambda} = \rho_{m,r,\Lambda}/\rho_{\rm cr}$ are respectively the cosmological densities of matter, radiation and a cosmological constant relative to the critical density, $\rho_{\rm cr}$.
 We assume $\Omega_m\approx 0.307$, $\Omega_{\Lambda}\approx 0.691$ and $\Omega_r\approx 5.4\times 10^{-5}$~\cite{Ade:2015xua}.